DIPSAS/DockerBuildManagement/README.md

       - [example/src/CHANGELOG.v2.md](example/src/CHANGELOG.v2.md).
       - The `cmd` property may be used to trigger a script exposing the `VERSION` environment variable in any preferred way if the changelog standard isn't suitable.
     - `envKey` -> On which environment variable to expose the version value.
 Default is `VERSION`.
+    - `envMajorVersionKey` -> Optional environment variable to expose the version major value.
+    - `envMinorVersionKey` -> Optional environment variable to expose the version minor value.
 - `env_files` -> List of `.env` files listing environment variables to expose.
 By convention, a present `.env` file will automatically be used to expose environment variables.
 Additionally, any yaml file may contain the `${*}` sequence anywhere in the file.
 The matching environment variable (`ENV_KEY` of `${ENV_KEY}`) will replace this sequence with the value of the environment variable.

 ## Prerequisites